DATA-606-2023-FALL-THURSDAY/Narava_Pranay/Documents/Proposal.md

   - I also created pie charts for 'Emotional_intensity' and 'Statement' in a similar manner using Plotly Express.

 ![Bar](Bar.png)
+this bar chart shows that the data was distributed equally among all emotions except the Neutral Emotion in later stages I will perform a Data Augmentation to balance the Data
 ![pie](pie.png)
+this pie chart is one more visual representation of how data was distributed among the emotions

 **F. Audio Visualizations**
   - Two functions, create_waveplot, and create_spectrogram, are defined to create waveplots and spectrograms for audio files.